THE VFA PIONEER HISTORIES PROJECT

 MJC: Wonderful.
 Thank you so much, Carole.
 I appreciate that.
 Well, this is a wonderful reunion, and thank you very much for participating and not to mention all that you’ve done and continue to do in this life of feminism.

-PW: My discouragement of the last five years has now been renewed by the president of the United States.
+PW: My discouragement of the last five years has now been renewed by the current president of the United States.
 I tell you, during the Trump era, my husband said I had gone in a depression for four years.
 And now we’ve got to still revive this whole thing because Dobbs cannot stand.

 MJC: No. Well, I’m very proud of Michigan leading.
 I’m from Wisconsin, so Wisconsin is still in a pretty bad way.
 We’ve got a governor that’s a Democrat, but the control of the legislature is still in the hands of the Republicans, but Michigan is really leading the way in the Midwest.
 Proud of it, hopefully, and with lots of women in the leadership there.